jupyterlab/extension-examples/hello-world/README.md

 # Hello World

-> Set up the development environment and print to the console.
+In this example, you will learn how to set up the extension development environment and create a minimal extension that prints to the console.

 ![hello world example](./preview.png)